Galt & Bro.: 2000-present

 A 10-carat pink diamond ring crafted by Galt & Bro. was sold at auction by Christie's for $2.21 million on October 10, 2012.
 The ring was set with a pear-shaped fancy light pink diamond, weighing approximately 10.52 carats, flanked on either side by a tapered baguette-cut diamond, and mounted in platinum.
 A report from the Gemological Institute of America stated that the diamond is a fancy light pink, natural color, SI clarity.
 It was also accompanied by a supplemental letter from the GIA stating that the diamond is a Type IIa diamond, a type known to be as most chemically pure and known to have exceptional transparency.
 The diamond was originally purchased in the same 1968 auction in which Richard Burton purchased a 33.19 carat diamond ring for Elizabeth Taylor, which later became known as The Elizabeth Taylor Diamond and was sold at Christie's New York in December 2011 for $8.82 million.

+Rebranding to Galt Couture

+In recent years, the company was rebranded as Galt Couture, continuing operations in the luxury jewelry market.

+Notable patrons and clientele

+Galt & Bro. served a number of prominent figures in American history.
+The firm's ledgers document patrons and visitors associated with the business.
+Since its founding in the early nineteenth century, every President of the United States, including Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt, has been a client.

+Norman Galt described his business philosophy as: "when you cater to Washington, you cater to the world."